Making a Grant Request

 During the summer and fall of 2022, we revamped our application procedure to create a more open, collaborative process that prioritizes well-formed projects and will be the start of mutually beneficial relationships with our grant partners.

-Pre-Request forms for the next grant cycle will be accepted May 25 – June 8, 2023.
+Pre-Request forms for the next grant cycle will be accepted November 9 – 16, 2023 (see below for link).

 - FIRST STEP: Before You Make a Request

 - Priority Areas